 Left untreated, complications can occur in which your varicose veins develop chronic ulcers or become inflamed and develop clots.
 However, modern, minimally invasive techniques offer an alternative to the traditional surgical treatment of varicose veins.

-One of the newest procedures in treating varicose veins includes radiofrequency or laser ablation, an outpatient procedure that eliminates the problematic vein without a surgical incision.
+One procedure in treating varicose veins includes radiofrequency or laser ablation, an outpatient procedure that eliminates the problematic vein without a surgical incision.
 Sclerotherapy is another option.
 The procedure uses a needle to inject a salt solution into the vein, causing it to shrink.
 While sclerotherapy is an effective treatment, it should be considered temporary because varicose veins are often a progressive condition that can develop in other veins.

 Most of the symptoms of varicose veins can be relieved by wearing compression support stockings.
 If properly fitted, these stockings compress your varicose veins and reduce the effects of blood pooling in your lower leg.